TheSeaOfRhun/LTR/README.md

   queries.
 Each query is enclosed in a <TOP> tag and the text is placed within a <TEXT> tag.
 It was necessary to normalize the formatting because the older (early 1990's) TREC queries used a different structure.
-A snippet of code shows how to use trecbox's [query parser][trbq] to pre-process the TREC query files.
-The parts of the query like 'title', 'description' and 'narrative', if specified, is packed in a single block of text within the <TEXT>
-  tag.
+A [snippet of code][trbq] shows how to use _trecbox's_ query parser to convert them to this format.

   ```
   <TOP>